an288705/cat-video-web-app/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed Node.js and can access its modules
 * You have reviewed the React documentation for running this app on your computer.
-The documentation is here -> https://reactjs.org/docs/getting-started.html
+The documentation is here: https://reactjs.org/docs/getting-started.html
 * General experience using React
 * You have reviewed the documentation for the cat-video-api.
-The documentation is here -> https://github.com/an288705/cat-video-api
+The documentation is here: https://github.com/an288705/cat-video-api

 ## Installing and using the cat app